-Nov 6 (Reuters) - CVS Caremark Corp posted a higher quarterly profit and raised its expectations for the year on Tuesday, as sales grew at its drugstore chain and it brought in new pharmacy benefit clients.
+(Reuters) - CVS Caremark Corp (CVS.N) posted a higher third-quarter profit and raised its expectations for the year on Tuesday, as sales grew at its drugstore chain and it brought in new pharmacy benefit clients.

 CVS, which operates the No. 2 U.S. drugstore chain and a major pharmacy benefits management business, has been working on keeping customers who switched to its stores during an impasse between main drugstore rival Walgreen Co (WAG.N) and pharmacy benefits manager competitor Express Scripts Holding Co (ESRX.O).

 CVS earned $1.01 billion, or 79 cents per share in the third quarter, up from $868 million, or 65 cents per share, a year earlier.